 A: The SFERS pension is a defined benefit plan and under the law that governs defined benefit plans, there are no loan or withdrawal provisions.
 If you participate in a defined contribution plan such as the City’s Deferred Compensation Plan (SFDCP), the Plan may include a loan provision, as well as provisions for emergency and/or hardship withdrawals.
 Check with your plan provider for details.

 Q: How can my mortgage company verify my retirement account balance?

 A: To view and print a verification of your account balance, log in to mySFERS and select “Account Balance Verification” under the Profile tab.
-You may also request a verification of your account balance either in writing or by visiting our office (you will need to bring a picture ID).
-In order to protect the privacy of our members, we do not provide account information to third parties (such as a mortgage company or financial institution) and we do not accept requests by fax, e-mail or telephone.
-You may also obtain a recent account balance from mySFERS, Member-Only Portal.
+You may also request a verification of your account balance in writing or by visiting our office (you will need to bring a picture ID).
+To protect the privacy of our members, we do not provide account information to third parties (such as a mortgage company or financial institution) and we do not accept requests by fax, e-mail or telephone.

 Q: I worked for the City as a temporary employee prior to becoming a member of SFERS.
 My Social Security statements show no FICA earnings/contributions for that period.
 Why?